cogcompneuro/docs/docs/2025/Extended Abstracts/Submission guidelines.md

   elsewhere (“concurrent” or “dual” submissions), unlike the Proceedings track.
   Accepted Extended Abstracts will not receive a DOI assignment this year.

-### **Should I submit my Proceedings submission to the Extended Abstracts track?** {#should-i-submit-my-proceedings-submission-to-the-extended-abstracts-track?}
+### Should I submit my Proceedings submission to the Extended Abstracts track?

 There is no need to submit a Extended Abstract version of your Proceedings submission to the Extended Abstracts track.
 Authors of Proceedings submissions that are not accepted will be invited to convert their Proceedings submission to an Extended Abstract submission.
 Instructions for this will be provided at a later stage.

-### **Can I make multiple Extended Abstract submissions?** {#can-i-make-multiple-extended-abstract-submissions?}
+### Can I make multiple Extended Abstract submissions?

 CCN 2025 maintains the historical policy that a given presenter can present only a single contribution at CCN.
 As such, you can make only one submission as the “Presenter” (the presenting author as identified on OpenReview) to the Extended Abstracts track.
 We will desk-reject submissions in violation of this requirement between [desk-rejection-review-period].
-You can participate in any number of submissions for which you are an author
- You can participate in any number of submissions for which you are an author but not the Presenter.
+You can participate in any number of submissions for which you are an author You can participate in any number of submissions for which you are an author but not the Presenter.

 But see “I can no longer attend CCN 2025.
 Can my co-author present my poster?”

-### **Can I make an Extended Abstract submission if I have already made a Proceedings submission?** {#can-i-make-an-extended-abstract-submission-if-i-have-already-made-a-proceedings-submission?}
+### Can I make an Extended Abstract submission if I have already made a Proceedings submission?

 Yes.
 Since CCN 2025 has two tracks with separate timelines, we allow Presenters to submit